 Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

+If you’re pregnant and looking into getting photographs taken, this is your complete maternity dresses for photo shoot guide, including what to wear, when to shoot, how to pose, and more.
 Congratulations, mama!
-If you’re pregnant and looking into getting photographs taken, this is your complete maternity photoshoot guide, including what to wear, when to shoot, how to pose, and more.
 Let’s dive in!

 Best Time to Take Maternity Photos:

 The recommended time to take pregnancy photos is between weeks 30-35.
-For most women, the bump is in full effect at this point, and it’s before you are too swollen and uncomfortable in month 9.
+For most women, the bump is in full effect at this point, and it’s before you are too swollen and uncomfortable in month nine.
 For twins, 28-30 weeks works well for the same reasons.
 I advise starting to look for and booking a photographer around 20-25 weeks.
+You can also consider DIY with a friend or tripod.
 Also, start searching and order dresses.

 How to find a Maternity Photographer: